The Ultimate Locals' Guide to Visiting Oakland

 Cafe Van Kleefe’s Greyhound is the clear winner — a perfectly balanced mix of high-quality vodka and fresh-squeezed grapefruit juice, paired with a massive slice of the flavorful fruit.

 “They give you basically a third of a grapefruit!”
-Jesse exclaims.
+Jessie exclaims.
 “So it’s a good place to go if you want a snack too.”
 Diane agrees: “Its not pre-mixed or out of a can; you can see the squeeze in it.”

 Best Cup of Joe